Barclays: 2010 to 2020

-US lawsuit alleging dark pool fraud

 In June 2014, the US state of New York filed a lawsuit against the bank alleging it defrauded and deceived investors with inaccurate marketing material about its unregulated trading system known as a dark pool.
 Specifically, the firm was accused of hiding the fact that Tradebot participated in the dark pool when they were in fact one of the largest players.
 The state, in its complaint, said it was being assisted by former Barclays executives and it was seeking unspecified damages.
 The bank's shares dropped 5% on news of the lawsuit, prompting an announcement to the London Stock Exchange by the bank saying it was taking the allegations seriously, and was co-operating with the New York attorney general.

 A month later the bank filed a motion for the suit to be dismissed, saying there had been no fraud, no victims and no harm to anyone.
 The New York Attorney General's office issued a statement saying the attorney general was confident the motion would fail.
 On 31 January 2016, Barclays settled with both the New York Attorney General's office and the SEC, agreeing to pay $70 million split evenly between the SEC and New York state, admitting it violated securities laws and agreeing to install an independent monitor for the dark pool.